NewbiZ/tpm/README.md

 Available commands
 -----------------
+  * `help`: Provides detailed information on commands.
+  * `install`: Installs a package on the local selected environment.

-  * `list`                 : List remote and local packages
+  * `list`: List remote and local packages.
-  * `stage ENVIRONMENT`    : Selects an environment based on an environment_name.env file
-  * `search PACKAGE   `    : For for remote and local packages
+  * `search`: Search for remote or local packages based on their name.
-  * `install PACKAGE...`   : Install a remote package
-  * `uninstall PACKAGE...` : Uninstall a local package
-  * `update PACKAGE...`    : Update an existing local package
+  * `stage`: Stages up an environment
+  * `uninstall`: Uninstalls local packages for the currently selected environment.
+  * `update`: Updates local packages using the currently selected environment.
-  * `info PACKAGE...`      : Retrieve information on a local or remote package
+  * `usage`: Provides information on the available commands.

 Library layout
 --------------